Star Fox 2

-Star Fox 2 is a rail shooter game developed by Nintendo and Argonaut Software and published by Nintendo for the Super Nintendo Entertainment System (SNES).
-It was completed in 1995 but did not see an official release until 2017 on the Super NES Classic Edition.
+Star Fox 2 is a shoot 'em up game developed by Nintendo and Argonaut Software for the Super Nintendo Entertainment System (SNES).
+It was completed in 1995, but was not released until 2017 on the Super NES Classic Edition.
+Like the original Star Fox (1993), the player controls the Star Fox team as they battle Emperor Andross, who survived his previous defeat and seeks to destroy the Lylat System.

-Like the original Star Fox (1993), Star Fox 2 pushed the graphical capabilities of the SNES with Argonaut's Super FX chip.
-Dylan Cuthbert was the lead programmer, with Shigeru Miyamoto returning as the producer and Katsuya Eguchi as the director.
 Star Fox 2 introduces semi-real-time gameplay, new ship types, new playable characters, and a more advanced 3D game engine.
-The story continues the battle against Emperor Andross, who seeks to destroy the Lylat system.

-By 1995, 3D technology was advancing quickly and the 3D game market was expanding, with competition from the Sony PlayStation and Sega Saturn consoles.
-Concerned that the 16-bit graphics of Star Fox 2 would compare poorly against newer games, Nintendo canceled the Star Fox 2 release to prioritize its upcoming Nintendo 64 console.
-The Nintendo 64 game Star Fox 64 (1997) incorporated some concepts introduced in Star Fox 2.
+The development began after Star Foxs release, with Katsuya Eguchi, Shigeru Miyamoto, and Dylan Cuthbert returning as director, producer, and lead programmer.
+Like the original, Star Fox 2 pushed the SNES's graphical capabilities with Argonaut's Super FX chip.
+The team experimented more than they had with Star Fox and incorporated platforming and roguelike elements.
+Star Fox 2 was set for release in August 1995, but 3D technology was advancing quickly, with competition from the Sony PlayStation and Sega Saturn.
+Concerned that Star Fox 2s 16-bit graphics would compare poorly against newer games, Nintendo canceled the release to prioritize its upcoming Nintendo 64 console.

-In the years after the cancellation, various prototype ROM images were leaked online.
-In 2017, Star Fox 2 was officially released for the first time as one of 21 games included in the Super NES Classic Edition.
+Concepts from Star Fox 2 were incorporated in subsequent Star Fox games, including Star Fox 64 (1997), and ROM images of incomplete builds were leaked online.
+In September 2017, Nintendo released Star Fox 2 as one of the 21 games included in the Super NES Classic Edition.
 In 2019, it became available for the Nintendo Switch through the Nintendo Classics service.
-Star Fox 2 received generally positive reviews from critics, with praise directed at its depth, design and the strategy elements in its gameplay, but was criticized for its controls, short length and technical performance.
+Star Fox 2 received generally positive reviews, with praise for its depth, design, and strategy elements, but criticism for its controls, short length, and technical performance.